iamromulan/quectel-rgmii-toolkit/README.md

 # RGMII Toolkit
 Software deployment Toolkit for Quectel RM5xxx series 5G modems utilizing an m.2 to RJ45 adapter (RGMII)

+Current Branch: **Main**

+Please Fork and PR with/to [Development](https://github.com/iamromulan/quectel-rgmii-toolkit/tree/development) instead of main, it has the latest chnages and is meant to be commits ahead of main for testing. :)

+"Don't push to production 😂"

+Fork development, and PR development to development :)

+## Software deployment Toolkit for Quectel RM5xxx series 5G modems utilizing an m.2 to RJ45 adapter (RGMII)
 #### [JUMP TO HOW TO USE](#how-to-use)
 **Currently:** This will allow you to install or if already installed, update, remove, or modify:
  - Simple Admin: A simple web interface for managing your Quectel m.2 modem through it's gateway address